|Page tools: Print Page Print All RSS Search this Product|

 In order to provide a high degree of consistency and comparability over time, changes to collection methods, concepts, data item definitions and frequency are made as infrequently as possible.
 Significant changes have included:

-Details of definitions used in the industrial disputes collection are included in Chapter 12.
+Details of definitions used in the industrial disputes collection are included in the section: Workplace Relations.

 BACK TO TOP